django-ve/django-star-ratings/README.rst

 Ordering by ratings
 ===================

-The easiest way to order by ratings is to add a ``GenericRelation`` to the ``Rating`` model from your model:
+The easiest way to order by ratings is to add a ``GenericRelation`` field to the ``Rating`` model from your model:

 ::